ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 Function that saves the layup data to an excel file.
 Windows only!

 * **Parameters:**
-  - path: the path to the file
+  - path: The path to the file.
-  - objects: optional parameter if left the entire layup is written to the file, else only the layup defined within modeling_groups
+  - objects: Optional parameter if left the entire layup is written to the file, else only the layup defined within modeling_groups.

 <a id="compolyx.Model.scenes"></a>